JRavi2/Chat-Analyzer/README.md

 The program currently works for Signal, Telegram and Whatsapp chat exports

+To know how to export chats from the supported platforms, checkout the steps [here](docs/how-to-export.md)

 ## How to Run

 First install the required dependencies using the command: